-The disappearance of Katrice Lee: The most shameful missing person case ever?
+38 years since the disappearance of Katrice Lee, 2: The most shameful missing person case ever?

 When a DNA test proved that she wasn't, she stalked and abused the family, using more than a dozen aliases before admitting an offence under Section 2 of the Protection from Harassment Act and being given a 12-week suspended prison sentence at Newton Aycliffe Magistrates' Court.

-After a witness came forward last year claiming to have seen a man hold a child who looked like Katrice on a bridge over the river Alme the day after she disappeared, the Army dredged the banks of the river but found only non-human bones.
+After a witness came forward last year claiming to have seen a man hold a child who looked like Katrice on a bridge over the river Alme the day after she disappeared, the army dredged the banks of the river but found only non-human bones.

-Richard, throughout, maintained hope that his daughter is alive.
+Lee, throughout, maintained hope that his daughter is alive.

 "I always believed she was taken by a family who couldn't have children or snatched and sold for profit," he says.
 Astonishingly, he says that provided Katrice was happy, he would "bear no grudge" against anyone who had taken his daughter if they should come forward now.